benpeoples/DMXoverInternet/README.md

 This implements a second solution: simply route sACN data over the internet.
 There's all sorts of reasons you should never do this in a production environment, but let's give it a try.

+The protocol is implemented with the idea that the "presenter" can switch between senders.
+I.e., in a lightlab situation, multiple users could trade-off control of a lighting rig, under the control of an instructor.

 ## Security

 This is (currently) not implemented with any security or even encryption.
 This is a Very Bad Idea.